Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 7. Travel to Culion Island for a Historical Day Tour

-An hour and a half away from Coron lies another island destination called Culion, and is often overshadowed by its more famous neighbors.
+An hour and a half away from Coron lies another island destination called Culion, which is often overshadowed by its more famous neighbors.
 But what most people don’t know is that this once leper colony is now a quiet town rich in history and adventures.
 Here are some sites in a Culion day trip you shouldn’t miss:

 Culion Museum and Archives